bumatic/manifold-docs/contents/authors/writing.md

 	*	Avoid the inclination to replicate the formatting of the source document; save for very specialized studies, the content is all that matters.

 #### Tables
-In Word and Google Docs, compose tables using the app's native table features.
+In Word and Google Docs, compose tables using the app’s native table features.

 In Markdown, create tables by separating cell content with a pipe (`|`).
 Headers should be set off by a row of at least three hyphens per column.
 Cells can vary in width and do not need to be perfectly aligned within columns.